scale-it/algo-builder/docs/guide/testing-teal.md

   });
   ```

-  - In the next test, create a delegated signature which verification will fail.
+  - In the next test, create a delegated signature whose verification will fail.
 We check that the transfer was not done and the balances didn't change.

   ```javascript
   it("should fail if delegated logic check doesn't pass", function () {